sqitchers/sqitch/README.md

 ========================

 [Sqitch](http://sqitch.org/) is a database change management application.
-It currently supports PostgreSQL 8.4 and higher and SQLite.
+It currently supports PostgreSQL 8.4 and higher, SQLite 3, and Oracle 10g and higher.

 What makes it different from your typical [migration](http://guides.rubyonrails.org/migrations.html) approaches?
 A few